ncalexander89/Chess/README.md

 Rooks

-Seems to check first rook and returns a collision without checking other rook
+Seems to check first rook and returns a collision without checking other rook - OK

+Board Update

+-